 The Hotel Monreale Express is a great place to stay for families looking to save money on accommodation as it is budget-friendly, within a short distance of Universal Studios and is convenient.

 There is a swimming pool, free wifi, free parking and a complimentary shuttle to Universal Studios, Walt Disney World and Sea World.

 Home2 Suites By Hilton Orlando Near Universal

-This hotel includes free wifi, free parking, pets are allowed, one swimming pool and free shuttle.
-The room comes with a kitchen area and seating perfect for families and those looking to spend more nights dining in then out.
+This hotel includes free wifi, free parking, pets are allowed, one swimming pool and a free shuttle.
+The room comes with a kitchen area and seating perfect for families and those looking to spend more nights dining in than out.

 Book Here: Home2 Suites By Hilton Orlando

 The Hyatt is located 3 minutes drive from Universal Studio Orlando which is perfect for those looking to stay close by but not wanting to stay on-site.